semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 # Add Semgrep to CI

 :::note Your deployment journey
+- You have gained the necessary [resource access and permissions](/deployment/checklist) required for deployment.
 - You have [created a Semgrep account and organization](/deployment/create-account-and-orgs).
 - For GitHub and GitLab users: You have [connected your source code manager](/deployment/connect-scm).
 - Optionally, you have [set up SSO](/deployment/sso).